my diamond-shape logo; quite minimalisitic. Liam Collod

 .meta.json files

-We see previously that each rst page can define some metadata at its top.
-However specifying everytime some of those fields is a repetitive task.
+We see previously that each markdown page can define some metadata at its top.
+However, specifying everytime some of those fields is a repetitive task.
 To adress this issue you can use meta files.

 Meta files are json files whose content specify default metadata value to use for all files that are next or children in the hierarchy of the meta file.
 The meta file hierachy is recursively merged so the meta file "closest" to your page will get priority.